gugalnikov/omesa/index.md

 As shown by the diagram above, the OMESA notation is capable of expressing the basic architectural characteristics of both a Monolithic and a Microservices design.

-At an enterprise-wide scale, the core building blocks of an architecture can also be depicted by using the OMESA notation, making it easier to convey a general idea supported by capabilities and design patterns.
+At an enterprise-wide scale, the core building blocks of an architecture can also be depicted by using the OMESA notation, making it easier to convey a comprehensive high level view supported by a combination of capabilities and design patterns.

 ![](/images/omesa_notation_2.png)